 All new construction, all additions or alterations and accessory structures require building permits.
 For further information about accessory structures, see the area in this brochure titled, “ACCESSORY STRUCTURES.”

 Once an application is submitted the Building Inspector reviews the plans.
 Generally a permit can be issued within a few days or so from the time it is submitted, if it is complete.
-To obtain an application form call the City offices or check out our website.
+To obtain an application form at the City offices or on our website.

 RESIDING: A permit is required for residing a building.